hww/XiDebugMenu/README.md

 ## Alternative

 This project designed for simplicity for example it has limited amout of types for menu items.
 If you need more then consider to use the advanced version [Iam1337/extDebug](https://github.com/Iam1337/extDebug).
-It has much more features and I believe you will have a professional support from autor.
+It has much more features and I believe you will have a professional support from autor [Iam1337](https://github.com/Iam1337).

 ## Install